andygo52/tech-documentation/README.md

 I also want to incorporate my art skills, both conventional and digital, into my digital design and programming work.

 @7:09 p.m., Saturday, January 26, 2019.

+Next step:  I want to learn how to take my HTML and CSS from my CodePen and in Visual Studio, Commit it to a version so that I can back up my work.

+@7:19 p.m., Saturday, January 26, 2019.